Rawa Majid: Crimes committed by Majid and/or the Foxtrot Network

 Majid has been in an escalating conflict with the Dalen gang since December 2022, and with its leader Mikael Tenezos, also called The Greek, who resides outside of Sweden.
+Mikael was arrested in Mexico by Mexican police in Canćun in 2025 or 2026 and sent to Swedish authorities.
 It started when a 21-year-old switched sides from the Dalen network to the Foxtrot network, and hired teenagers to violently target his former allies from the Dalen network and their relatives in order to take over the local drug market in the city of Sundsvall from them.
 This caused a cycle of revenge between the Foxtrot and Dalen Network, also in Stockholm.
 Majid and Foxtrot hired allies from the Bridge Network and the Zero Network as executioners.

 An internal conflict within the Foxtrot network has arisen between Majid and a phalanx around his former right-hand man Ismail Abdo, who also resides in Turkey.
 This has led to a spiral of violence in Sweden and Turkey.
 Thus, Majid is believed to be in a threefront war at least since 2023.
-On 2 September 2023, Abdo's mother, a woman in her 60s, was shot and killed in the Gränby area of Uppsala, likely as a revenge for a shooting against Majid and his allies in Turkey.
+On 2 September 2023, Abdo's mother, a 58 year old woman, was shot and killed in the Gränby area of Uppsala, likely as a revenge for a shooting against Majid and his allies in Turkey.
 Two teenage boys have been detained on suspicion of having carried out the murder.
-On 13 September 2023 Majid's mother-in-law was the target of a shooting in Cervin's building in Uppsala, 70 kilometres north of Stockholm.
+On 13 September 2023 Majid's mother-in-law was the target of a shooting in Cervin's building in Uppsala, 70 km north of Stockholm.
 She escaped unharmed.